 Why FSB is the Way to Go

 FSB’s 160+ architects, engineers and interior designers are able to problem-solve, consult and respond quickly to any type of situation, drawing upon their literally hundreds of years of experience with every type of building scenario and assisted by the fact that all staff are located in one central office.
-“No matter what the situation is, someone in our office has seen it, and the more complex the building, the better a fit we are because of that expertise,” James says.
+“No matter what the situation is, someone in our office has seen it, and the more complex the building, the better a fit we are because of that expertise,” Sauer says.
 “We’re very hard to stump.”